 3. Update Instagram App

 Many times, the issue is due to a bug in the Instagram app itself.
-So go to App Store (iPhone) and Google Play Store (Android), search for Instagram, and update the app.
+For that, search for Instagram in the Google Play Store for Android, and Apple App Store for iPhone.
+Open the app page and check if there are any pending updates for the app.

 4. Turn off Do Not Disturb Mode